 13. Sit around the fireplace and read Christmas stories.
 We love drinking hot chocolate around the fireplace and reading our favorite classic, “Twas the Night Before Christmas.”

 14. Put together a DIY hot chocolate bar.
-With just a few simple items you can make your very own hot chocolate bar and make homemade hot chocolate to drink while you take a walk in your neighborhood to look at the lights.
+With just a few simple items, you can make your own hot chocolate bar and make homemade hot chocolate to drink while you take a walk in your neighborhood to look at the lights.

 Image: Little Spice Jar

 15. Kiss your special someone under the mistletoe!
-This is Daron’s favorite;)…if you can’t find mistletoe, you can make or order a festive mistletoe ball like this one shown.
+This is Daron’s favorite;)…if you can’t find mistletoe, you can make or order a festive mistletoe ball like the one shown.

 Image: Southern Living

 16. Go Christmas caroling.
-Rehearse 2-3 Christmas songs and go out in your neighborhood and spread the holiday cheer.
+Rehearse 2-3 Christmas songs, go out in your neighborhood, and spread the holiday cheer.

-17. Wear an ugly Christmas sweater for a party or just for fun:).
-We like to host a holiday party during this time of year and ask everyone to wear their favorite ugly or stylish Christmas sweater!
+17. Wear an ugly Christmas sweater for a party or fun.
+We like to host a holiday party this time of year and ask everyone to wear their favorite ugly or stylish Christmas sweater!